some-natalie/fedora-acs-override/README.md

 :warning:  Having problems since kernel 5.14.x?
 Check out the [notes](NOTES.md)!

+:new:  Just want the RPMs?
+Go to the latest Actions workflow run and download the RPMs as a build artifact. :)

 ## Setup and configuration of the host machine

 1. Add RPM Fusion